GOAT (sports culture): GOAT assessments and discussions

 Sportswriters and media members assess players based on various and wide-ranging criteria; this often includes objective measures, such as an athlete's individual statistical performance, championship victories, and career accolades relating to athletic merit and prowess.
 However, discussions on the greatest athletes of all time have also included subjective assessments of intangible traits, such as an athlete's "killer mentality", clutch, or competitive spirit.
 (Note: Examples of these objective and subjective measures being assessed or discussed as criteria for inclusion in "GOAT" conversations can be seen in the following sources:) Players' peaks or "prime" years, as well as their overall longevity are also common considerations.
 Adam Wells, for Bleacher Report, credited Czech–American tennis player Martina Navratilova for possessing both noteworthy "longevity and peak dominance".
 Voting for Reggie White over Lawrence Taylor as the greatest edge rusher in National Football League (NFL) history, reporter Tim McManus conceded that Taylor "flashed the brightest", but mentioned the former as "a relentless, unstoppable force for the better part of two decades" when explaining his choice.
 Commentary on a sport's GOAT has been made by sportswriters and athletes alike on both retired and active players, with the latter group often being discussed in speculative terms regarding their potential to eclipse a previous player's status as the GOAT, and analyzing whether the active player has achieved enough for genuine consideration.
 Speaking to the Times of India in 2018, former cricketer Kumar Sangakkara spoke on Virat Kohli, saying he had the potential to "become the greatest ever Indian batsman".

-In the 2000s and 2010s, the term indeed became pervasive in sports culture.
-This coincided with the early 21st-century increase in debates and discussions by sportswriters and media regarding the greatest athletes of all time.
+In the 2000s and 2010s, the term became pervasive in sports culture.
+This coincided with an increase in debates and discussions by sportswriters and media regarding the greatest athletes of all time.
 In particular, GOAT conversations in NBA circles have been notably polarizing and have influenced the increase of similar conversations in other sports.
 Oftentimes, there is not widespread consensus on a sport's singular greatest of all-time player, prompting sportswriters and media members to have broad "GOAT conversations", in which multiple potential candidates are given consideration and have their "cases" argued for.
 In 2012, ESPN's David Schoenfield, for example, listed eleven pitchers with "varying claims" to be greatest pitcher in the history of baseball.
-For these sports with less clear-cut scenarios, some writers altogether object to there being any singular definitive "GOAT".
+For these sports with less clear-cut scenarios, some writers object to there being any singular definitive "GOAT" altogether.